Business Initiative Home

 This Week:

-1. Begin documenting current partnership understanding using our TAM SAM SOM Calculator
+1. Begin documenting current partnership understanding using our TAM Calculator

 2. Start identifying gaps in current agreement